 Dahl Park

-In downtown Clifton is Art Alley where you’ll find the prettiest, photo-worthy murals.
+In downtown Clifton is Art Alley, where you’ll find the prettiest, photo-worthy murals.
 It’s ultimately a walkable art space with perfect backgrounds for a free photoshoot.

 The Clifton Whipple Truss Bridge is one of the few remaining bridges of its kind in Texas.
-A historical landmark, this particular bridge was built in 1884 and opened up a new travel path for resident of Bosque County over the North Bosque River, even when it flooded.
-You can also even access the river just past the bridge.
+A historical landmark, this particular bridge was built in 1884 and opened up a new travel path for residents of Bosque County over the North Bosque River, even when it flooded.
+You can also access the river just past the bridge.

 And More Pieces of Bosque County History